How We Scored Decanter Magazine Wine Club

 - Less flexible than rival clubs

 The US operations are handled by Wine Access, which takes care of logistics and fulfillment.
-Decanter controls the selection.
-It’s a sensible split: one side brings the taste, the other brings the infrastructure.
+Decanter controls the selection — one side brings the taste, the other brings the infrastructure.

 The Selection Standard

-My first shipment ran to four bottles: a white Burgundy from a grower-producer I’d seen in Decanter’s annual reviews but never tasted; a Crozes-Hermitage Syrah from a reliable northern Rhône address; a Rioja Reserva that was drinking beautifully at around ten years old; and a Sicilian Nero d’Avola from a producer working at a quality level well above their commercial profile.
+Every wine has been tasted and chosen by a member of their editorial team — wine that a professional critic with no commercial motivation considers worth drinking.
+My first shipment ran to four bottles: a white Burgundy I’d seen in Decanter’s annual reviews but never tasted; a Crozes-Hermitage Syrah from a reliable northern Rhône address; a Rioja Reserva drinking beautifully at around ten years old; and a Sicilian Nero d’Avola that was genuinely memorable.
 All four were excellent.
-One — the Sicilian — was genuinely memorable.

 Price and Who This Is For